tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-18.md

 * `customname`: allows you to set a custom name for the spawned mob
 * `healthmultiply`: this is a floating point number representing a multiplier for the maximum health of the mob that is spawned.
 Using 2 here for example would make the spawned mob twice as strong.
 * `healthadd`: this is a floating point number that is added to the maximum health
+* `healthset`: this is a floating point number that is used as the maximum health
 * `speedmultiply`: this is a floating point number representing a multiplier for the speed of the mob
 * `speedadd`: this is a floating point number that is added to the speed
+* `speedset`: this is a floating point number that is used as the speed
 * `damagemultiply`: this is a floating point number representing a multiplier for the damage that the mob does
 * `damageadd`: this is a floating point number that is added to the damage
+* `damageset`: this is a floating point number that is used as the damage
+* `armormultiply`: this is a floating point number representing a multiplier for the armor of the mob
+* `armoradd`: this is a floating point number that is added to the armor
+* `armorset`: this is a floating point number that is used as the armor
+* `armortoughnessmultiply`: this is a floating point number representing a multiplier for the armor toughness of the mob
+* `armortoughnessadd`: this is a floating point number that is added to the armor toughness
+* `armortoughnessset`: this is a floating point number that is used as the armor toughness
+* `attackspeedmultiply`: this is a floating point number representing a multiplier for the speed of the mob
+* `attackspeedadd`: this is a floating point number that is added to the speed
+* `attackspeedset`: this is a floating point number that is used as the speed
+* `followrangemultiply`: this is a floating point number representing a multiplier for the follow range of the mob
+* `followrangeadd`: this is a floating point number that is added to the follow range
+* `followrangeset`: this is a floating point number that is used as the follow range
 * `angry`: this is a boolean that indicates if the mob will be angry at and/or target the nearest player.
 For zombie pigman this will make them angry at the player immediatelly.
 Same for enderman and wolves
 * `potion`: this is either a single string or a list of strings.
 Every string represents a potion effect which is indicated like this: `<potion>,<duration>,<amplifier>`.
 For example "minecraft:invisibility,10,1"
 * `helditem`: this is either a single string or a list of strings.
 Every string represents a possible item that the spawned mob will carry in its hand.
 This works only with mobs that allow this like skeletons and zombies.
 You can also specify a weight with this by adding `<number>=` in front of the string.
 Like this: "1=minecraft:diamond_sword", "2=minecraft:iron_sword"